lorenzo-stoakes/review-scripts/README.md

   range (if `commit to` is not specified, this defaults to `HEAD`) ensuring that no individual commit breaks the build.

+* `review-build-commits-pedantic [commit from] <commit to>` - Like `review-build-commits` only builds each commit against an allnoconfig, a normal debug build, a rust build, a nommu build and an arm64 build to truly exercise the series.

 ## Credit

 Thanks to [Tomáš Janoušek](https://genserver.social/users/liskin) for his